 If you’re planning to go to a festival this summer, be sure to visit these sites beforehand to gather all the information you need!
 Let us know your summer festival plans, tips or advice by tweeting us, or contacting us on Facebook.

-Disclosure: I have not been paid or sponsored for this post, and I have no personal experience or opinions of Ability Store’s product range.
-This is simply an exchange of posts between blogs to raise awareness, promote accessibility and give general advice.
+Please note: I have no personal experience or opinions of Ability Store’s product range.
+This is simply an exchange of posts to raise awareness, promote accessibility and give general advice.